vitejs/vite-plugin-react-pages/packages/create-project/template-app/README.md

 `npm install` or `yarn`

-`npm run dev` You can now play with the local develop envirenment.
+`npm run dev` You can now play with the local develop environment.

 Edit `pages/page1$.tsx` or other souce files, the playground will inflect your change instantly.